What is Ballot Box Scotland?

 It shouldn’t come as any great shock that anyone interested enough in elections to run BBS would, obviously, have views on how those elections should turn out – journalists and academics are in a similar position.
 Likewise, given the number of people who have historical affiliations with the SNP, Labour, Conservatives or Lib Dems who hold positions in business, media, or the third sector, it’s not exactly surprising that this far into the 21st Century the odd person with a Green history will pop up now and then too.

 What matters more is whether or not my coverage is accurate and honest.
-Given my engineering background, I put a huge degree of importance on accuracy (in that line of work folk are liable to blow up without it), and I always accurate report on polling, projections, and election outcomes.
+Given my engineering background, I put a huge degree of importance on accuracy (in that line of work folk are liable to blow up without it), and I always accurately report on polling, projections, and election outcomes.